TimJentzsch/cloud_resource_matcher/README.md

 ### Code Quality

-- Run `pytest` to run the test suit for the whole project.
+- Run `poetry run pytest` to run the test suit for the whole project.
+- Run `poetry run pyright` to check for typing errors.
-- Run `black .` to format all Python files.
+- Run `poetry run black .` to format all Python files.
-- Run `pyright` to check for typing errors.
+- Run `poetry run ruff .` to lint all Python files.

 ## Configuring a Solver